Analyzing OMNIQ (OMQS) and Its Peers

 |2.50

-OMNIQ presently has a consensus target price of $13.00, indicating a potential upside of 117.76%.
-As a group, “Computer integrated systems design” companies have a potential upside of 29.89%.
-Given OMNIQ’s stronger consensus rating and higher possible upside, analysts clearly believe OMNIQ is more favorable than its rivals.
+OMNIQ presently has a consensus target price of $13.00, indicating a potential upside of 129.82%.
+As a group, “Computer integrated systems design” companies have a potential upside of 30.82%.
+Given OMNIQ’s stronger consensus rating and higher possible upside, research analysts clearly believe OMNIQ is more favorable than its competitors.

 OMNIQ Corp., together with its subsidiaries, provides artificial intelligence (AI)-based solutions in the United States.
 The company offers computer vision image processing-based solutions using AI technology to deliver data collection, and real time surveillance and monitoring for supply chain management, homeland security, public safety, traffic and parking management, and access control applications.
 It also provides end-to-end solutions, such as hardware, software, communications, and lifecycle management services; packaged and configurable software; and mobile and wireless equipment.
 In addition, it manufactures and distributes barcode labels, tags, and ribbons, as well as RFID labels and tags.
 It serves Fortune 500 companies in various sectors, including healthcare, food and beverage, manufacturing, retail, distribution, transportation, and logistics; and oil, gas, and chemicals, as well as government agencies.
 OMNIQ Corp. has a partnership with Hyperion Partners LLC and wireless carriers to offer mobility solutions to customers on platforms that extend the market into new mobile applications.
 The company was formerly known as Quest Solution, Inc. and changed its name to OMNIQ Corp. in November 2019.
 OMNIQ Corp. was incorporated in 1973 and is based in Salt Lake City, Utah.